marlsrobo/cs3200-group-15/README.md

 Our user (Student) can be a member of any number of Clubs, and Clubs can have any number of Students as members.
 Therefore, there is a many-to-many relationship between Clubs and Students.
 In order to reify the relationship and also include the membership status of a Student for a particular Club, we created an **Enrollment** class.
 There is a one-to-many relationship between a Club and an Enrollment, and also a one-to-many relationship between a Student and an Enrollment.
 An Enrollment has the following fields:
 - studentId (Integer, foreign key): the NUID of the student in this enrollment record
 - clubId(Integer, foreign key): the id of the club that the student in this record is a member of
-- membershipStatus (MembershipStatus, foreign key): the membership status (our defined enumeration) of the student for the particular club in this record

-For instance, if a student with studentId 1 is the president of a club with clubId 3, the record would be (studentId: 1, clubId: 3, membershipStatus: PRESIDENT).
+For instance, if a student with studentId 1 is in a club with clubId 3, the record would be (studentId: 1, clubId: 3).

-The **Enrollment** has a superkey comprised of the studentId and clubId fields so that we can ensure that a student can only have 1 membership status per club that they are enrolled in.
+The **Enrollment** has a superkey comprised of the studentId and clubId fields so that we can ensure that a student can only be listed once per club that they are enrolled in.

 ### Domain Object to Domain Object Relationship Description